NEUROTOXIN

 Other Aesthetic Services:

-Neurotoxins, such as botox are used to relax the muscles in your face to smooth out lines and wrinkles, such as crow's feet and frown lines.
+Neurotoxins, such as botox are used to relax facial muscles to smooth out lines and wrinkles, such as crow's feet and frown lines.

 Injectable solutions that use a neurotoxin called botulinum toxin type A are known as cosmetic neurotoxins.
 These neurotoxins work by preventing nerve signals from reaching facial muscles, causing them to relax.
 As a result, wrinkles that form due to facial expressions like frowning or squinting are smoothed out.